Excitotoxicity

-Excitotoxicity may be involved in cancers, spinal cord injury, stroke, traumatic brain injury, hearing loss (through noise overexposure or ototoxicity), and in neurodegenerative diseases of the central nervous system such as multiple sclerosis, Alzheimer's disease, amyotrophic lateral sclerosis (ALS), Parkinson's disease, alcoholism, alcohol withdrawal or hyperammonemia and especially over-rapid benzodiazepine withdrawal, and also Huntington's disease.
+Excitotoxicity may be involved in cancers, spinal cord injury, status epilepticus, stroke, traumatic brain injury, hearing loss (through noise overexposure or ototoxicity), and in neurodegenerative diseases of the central nervous system such as multiple sclerosis, Alzheimer's disease, amyotrophic lateral sclerosis (ALS), Parkinson's disease, alcoholism, alcohol withdrawal or hyperammonemia and especially over-rapid benzodiazepine withdrawal, and also Huntington's disease.
 Other common conditions that cause excessive glutamate concentrations around neurons are hypoglycemia.
 Blood sugars are the primary energy source for glutamate removal from inter-synaptic spaces at the NMDA and AMPA receptor site.
-Persons in excitotoxic shock must never fall into hypoglycemia.
-Patients should be given 5% glucose (dextrose) IV drip during excitotoxic shock to avoid a dangerous build up of glutamate.
+Patients should be given 5% glucose (dextrose) IV drip during excitotoxic shock to avoid a dangerous buildup of glutamate.
 When 5% glucose (dextrose) IV drip is not available high levels of fructose are given orally.
 Treatment is administered during the acute stages of excitotoxic shock along with glutamate receptor antagonists.
-Dehydration should be avoided as this also contributes to the concentrations of glutamate in the inter-synaptic cleft and "status epilepticus can also be triggered by a build up of glutamate around inter-synaptic neurons."
+Dehydration should be avoided as this also contributes to the concentrations of glutamate in the inter-synaptic cleft and "status epilepticus can also be triggered by a buildup of glutamate around inter-synaptic neurons."